Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteer work or internships

-- Be sure to highlight any accomplishments or responsibilities you held during these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on in these roles

 References: